tinuva/SDRPlusPlusBrown/docs/tx.md

   lot of out-of-band emissions and I left it that way.

-Buttons "Record" and "Play": ou can record your own voice and replay it back and observe how it sounds after processing.
-This is only for self control.
-You cannot transmit the recorded voice (yet).
+Buttons "Record" and "Play": you can record your own voice and replay it back and observe how it sounds after processing.
+This is only for self-control.

 ## My current config